With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreNorth Star Treatment Center is a mental health treatment center in Washington County, UT, located at 254 South State Street, Building A, 84745 zip code area.
+Learn MoreNorth Star Treatment Center is a mental health center in Washington County, Utah, located at 254 South State Street, Building A, 84745 zip code.
 North Star Treatment Center provides residential treatment.
-North Star Treatment Center offers group therapy, couples/family therapy and behavior modification to children / adolescents.
+North Star Treatment Center offers dialectical behavior therapy, group therapy and couples/family therapy to children / adolescents.
 North Star Treatment Center also supports people requiring dual diagnosis treatment, people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services at North Star Treatment Center consist of education services and case management.
+More services available at North Star Treatment Center include education services and case management.

-Learn MoreSunrise Residential Treatment Center is a mental health clinic in Washington County, UT, located at 65 North 1150 West, 84737.
+Learn MoreSunrise Residential Treatment Center is a mental health facility in Washington County, UT, located at 65 North 1150 West, 84737.
 Sunrise Residential Treatment Center provides residential treatment.
-Sunrise Residential Treatment Center offers group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
-Sunrise Residential Treatment Center also supports people with trauma, LGBT and people with traumatic brain injury.
-Additional services offered at Sunrise Residential Treatment Center include education services and family psychoeducation.
+Sunrise Residential Treatment Center provides psychotropic medication, activity therapy and group therapy to children / adolescents.
+Sunrise Residential Treatment Center also supports people with traumatic brain injury, LGBT and people with trauma.
+Some other services available at Sunrise Residential Treatment Center include family psychoeducation and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.